webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 may change this during the session if more memory becomes available.

 `Ack Blocks` TSNs that have been received after the `Cumulative TSN ACK`.
 This is used if there is a gap in packets delivered.
-Lets say DATA chunks with TSNs `100`, `102`, `103` and `104` are delivered.
+Let's say DATA chunks with TSNs `100`, `102`, `103` and `104` are delivered.
 The `Cumulative TSN ACK` would be `100`, but `Ack Blocks` could be used to tell the sender it doesn't need to resend `102`, `103` or `104`.